vgurianov/uml-sp/docs/oos.md

 The *Analysis Model* defines a physical time.
 All objects have concurrent threads.
 These threads interact according to the rules like in nature.
 Simple example is *Single Threaded Execution* pattern.
 The *Design Model* defines a system time.
 If selecting a sequential computing then system time is a quasi-parallel time.
 If selecting concurrent or distributed computing then system time is time of concurrency.

 We often use quasi-parallel model of time in Analysis Model for simplicity if it possible.

 ## UML2 SP and ABS
 The basic concept of agent based modeling (ABS) is an agents and their interaction.
 Pegden opinion “it is not a new discrete event world view”; it is variant object-oriented approach.
 We opinion a base idea of ABS is [net-centric](https://en.wikipedia.org/wiki/Net-centric) conception.
 Distinctive feature of UML2 SP is a building method of models.
 Agent in ABS is a primary element.
 Properties of system are a result interact agents.
-Atomic object UML2 SP is analog to ABS-agent but it is the result of decomposition of investigated system to subsystems.
+Atomic object of UML2 SP is analog to ABS-agent but it is the result of decomposition of investigated system to subsystems.

 ## References